razerofficial/CChromaEditor/README.md

 <a name="PluginMultiplyIntensityName"></a>
 **PluginMultiplyIntensityName**

 Multiply all the colors in the frame by the intensity value.
-Use the intensity range from 0.0 to 1.0.
+The valid the intensity range is from 0.0 to 255.0.
 RGB components are multiplied equally.
+An intensity of 0.5 would half the color value.
+Black colors in the frame will not be affected by this method.

 ```C++
 EXPORT_API void PluginMultiplyIntensityName(const char* path, int frameId, float intensity);